Cancer & HAI Summary

 Hepatic Artery Infusion (HAI)

-Drugs for cancer in the liver are frequently given through a patient’s vein and advance throughout the entire body with only a small fraction/portion reaching the liver tumors.
+Drugs for cancer in the liver are frequently given through a patient’s vein into the entire body with only a small fraction/portion reaching the liver tumors.
 This results in toxicity that impacts the patient’s entire body.
-In contrast, Hepatic Artery Infusion therapy (HAI) delivers floxuridine directly to the liver tumors minimizing side effects elsewhere.
-Such local delivery results in high drug concentrations in the liver tumors that could reach up to 400 times higher concentration if compared to delivery of the same drugs through a vein.
+In contrast, Hepatic Artery Infusion therapy (HAI) delivers floxuridine directly to the tumors in the liver minimizing side effects elsewhere.
+Such local delivery results in up to 400 times higher drug concentration in the tumors compared to delivery of the same drugs through a vein.
 The healthy parts of the liver continue to receive the blood supply from a separate blood vessel, the portal vein, which is not impacted by HAI therapy.
 Additionally, it has been shown that the liver rapidly clears floxuridine reducing toxicity.

-For patients with unresectable colorectal liver metastases (CLM), treatment with HAI therapy has been demonstrated to shrink tumors and in some cases to the point that they can be surgically resected.
+For patients with unresectable colorectal liver metastases (CLM), treatment with HAI therapy has been shown to shrink tumors.
+In some cases the tumors shrink to the point that they can be surgically resected.
 For those undergoing resection, treatment with HAI Therapy as an adjuvant (an addition) to systemic chemotherapy has been shown to reduce tumor recurrence.

 For over 25 years, the Intera 3000 Hepatic Artery Infusion Pump* has been used to deliver the chemotherapy directly to the liver tumors while minimizing side effects elsewhere.